michielbdejong/website/documents/nlnet-grant.md

 - hosters reselling personal data (we are fine with that as long as the end user is aware)
 - non-profit hosters (like us)

-We find this way to be really healthy.
+We find this way to be really healthy ecosystem.
 Then users will have choice among hosters.
 And if they want to pay with their private data, they'll also be free to do so.
 At least this is a closer definition of what we call an open and free (like in freedom) Internet.

 ###  7.2.
 Hosters Adoption